The Oil Spill Response Tax is re-imposed beginning January 1, 2016. See our Special Notice

 Both taxes are paid either:

-- directly to the marine terminal operator, or
+- directly to the marine terminal operator or bulk terminal operator, or

 - by a taxpayer who has been issued a direct payment certificate.